Kornit Digital Announces Filing and Availability of Its Annual Report on Form 20-F

-/EIN News/ -- ROSH-HA`AYIN, Israel, March 30, 2023 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. (“Kornit” or “the Company”) (Nasdaq: KRNT), a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that its annual report on Form 20-F, containing audited consolidated financial statements for the year ended December 31, 2022, as filed with the Securities and Exchange Commission, is available through its website (http://www.kornit.com).
+ROSH-HA`AYIN, Israel, March 30, 2023 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. ("Kornit" or "the Company") KRNT, a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that its annual report on Form 20-F, containing audited consolidated financial statements for the year ended December 31, 2022, as filed with the Securities and Exchange Commission, is available through its website (http://www.kornit.com).
 Shareholders may receive a hard copy of the annual report free of charge upon request.
 This press release is being issued pursuant to NASDAQ Listing Rule 5250(d)(1)(C).

 About Kornit Digital